Who's Behind Listverse?

-This “man” was never found and Carol Ann Stephens’ murder remains unsolved to this day.
+This “man” was never found and Carol Ann Stephens’s murder remains unsolved to this day.

 9 Siphamandla Madikane

 In November 2013, 10-year old Siphamandla Madikane went missing while playing with friends in the Ramaphosa informal settlement in Ekurhuleni, Johannesburg.
-When his friends were questioned by police, they all reported a man watching them play and eventually approaching them.
+When police questioned his friends, they all reported a man watching them play and eventually approaching them.
 The man asked whether one of the boys wanted to go with him to make a phone call to his girlfriend.
 He offered them R5 to do so.
 Siphamandla had apparently agreed to accompany the man.

 The murder shocked residents and devastated Siphamandla’s parents.
 Investigation continues, but to date, no suspect has been arrested for this horrific crime.

 More than 30 years after she went missing, 15-year-old Michelle Garvey was positively identified in Texas, the victim of a homicide.
 Originally from New London, CT, she was reported as a missing person on June 1, 1982, a runaway who may have been heading to either New Jersey or North Carolina.
 Although investigators attempted to find her, her trail went cold.
 She remained just another runaway.

 On July 1, 1982, a body was discovered buried in a field in Texas.
 It was a teenage girl who had been strangled and likely sexually assaulted.
 No bra or shoes were recovered, and the shirt had also been unbuttoned.
 She was probably buried only hours after her death.
 The body remained unidentified and the case unsolved for years until an amateur sleuth landed on the idea of matching the missing person in Connecticut with the unidentified remains in Texas.
 In 2013, she contacted the National Center for Missing and Exploited Children, who reached out to the Connecticut State Police Missing Person Unit and requested assistance.